 Windows can make your basement more pleasant-and safe.
-Large basement windows, sometimes referred to as "egress windows," from Pella of Kansas City are made to let more light into the rooms that are below ground than the older, smaller, rectangular windows that sit above ground.
+Large basement windows, sometimes referred to as "egress windows," from Pella of Overland Park are made to let more light into the rooms that are below ground than the older, smaller, rectangular windows that sit above ground.
 They also provide an escape in case of an emergency.

 Now, many people incorporate windows into their basement design when they build new houses.
 But, you don't have to be constrained by your home's design if it only has smaller, more traditional basement windows.
 Though it may seem like a complex task, the fundamental method of putting in a new basement window is almost as simple as digging a hole in your yard and cutting out a space in your wall.
 The job typically only takes a two days or so and could increase the value of your home-especially if you are adding a bedroom to your home.